-If you are self-employed or a partner, deduct payments to your Keogh (HR 10) plan or sim-plified employee penalticn (SEP) plan on line 27.
+If you are self-employed or a partner, deduct payments to your Keogh (HR 10) plan or sim-plified employee pentition (SEP) plan on line 27.
 Deduct payments for your employees on Schedule C or F.

-Schedule C or F. Caution: You must be self-employed to claim the Keogh deduction.
-There are noo types of Keogh plans: • A defined-constribution plan has a sepa-rate account for each person.
-Benefits are based on the amount paid to each account. • Payments to a defined-benefit plan are determined by the funds needed to give a specific bonefit at redrement.
-If you deduct payments to the kind of plan, enter "DB" next to fire 27.
-Get Pub.
-560. Retirement Plans for the
+Schedule C or F.

+Coutlon: You must be self-employed to claim the Keoph deduction.
+There are two types of Keoph plans:

+A defined-contribution plan has a separate account for sech person.
+Benefits are based on the amount paid to each account.

+Payments to a defined-benefit plan are determined by the funds needed to give a specific benefit at redirement, if you deduct payments to this kind of plan, entar "DB" next to fire 27.

-Next to sre er.
-Get Pub.
-560, Retinement Plans for the Self-Employed, for more details, including limits on the amount you can deduct.
+Get Pibl.
+580. Retirement Plans for the

-If either 1 or 2 applies to you, fill in Form 2106 for all your job expenses.
-Then, enter on line 19 the amount from Form 2106. line
+if either 1 or 2 applies to you, fill in Form 2105 for all your job expenses.
+Then, enter on line 19 the amount from Form 2106, line e Travel, transportation, meal, or entertain-ment expenses.
+Note: If you have any of these expenses, you must use Form 2106 for all of your job expenses.

-If you don't have to fill in Form 2106, fist, the type and smount of such expense on the dotted knee next to line 19.
-If you need more space, strate a statement showing the type and amount of each expense.
-Enter one total on line 19 on Eos 19
+If you don't have to fill in Form 2106, list the type and smount of each expense on the dotted hase next to line 19.
+If you need more space, stach a statement showing the type and amount of each expense.
+Enter one total on line 19

-Examples of expenses to include on time 19 810
+Examples of expenses to include on tine